Sherah Ice Relationship Coach

 Professional Background

 In 2004, I started working at the treatment center in Los Angeles that had helped me get sober.
-It was the beginning of what would become my 15 year career in behavioral health.
+That pivotal moment marked the beginning of a 15-year career in behavioral health, a career that would shape the path I walk today.

-I started out as a residential technician—a role I truly enjoyed.
-I spent most of my time with the clients.
-My role was to keep them safe, on track and remind them of their daily schedules.
-The real gift of the job was the opportunity to listen to people who felt that they hadn’t been heard for as long as they could remember.
+I began as a residential tech—a role I genuinely enjoyed.
+I spent most of my time directly with the clients, ensuring their safety, helping them stay on track, and guiding them through their daily routines.
+But what truly made this work special was the privilege of listening to people who felt they hadn't been heard for as long as they could remember.
+I learned that real healing often begins when someone finally feels truly seen and understood.

 “I guess women have to almost die before we give ourselves permission to live how we want” - Glennon Doyle